gem5bootcamp/bootcamp/slides/05-Other-simulators/01-sst.md

 We're not going to do this today.

-What we'll do instead is use a docker container with sst installed.
+What we'll do instead is use a Docker container with SST installed.

-Run the following to go into the docker container.
+Run the following to go into the Docker container.
 Note: You shouldn't use a container interactively like this, but I'm lazy.

 ```sh